-Decoding Your Locum Payslip
+Decoding Your Locum Payslip in 2023

 Locuming is known for being famously lucrative.
 Locum doctors working just 2 days a week are able to earn their entire F2 salary.
 For this reason, receiving your first payslip is an exciting moment for new locum doctors.

 However once opened, it's not uncommon for these new locums to experience a mixture of pupillary dilation, dry mouth and beads of sweat forming on their forehead as they look at their higher than expected deductions and a Net Pay considerably lower than expected.